Why do so many people struggle to play lightning fast guitar picking tremolo technique?

 Doing this increases the number of times your pick comes into contact with the string every second.

-Watch the video below to see exactly how to do this when you practice speed picking:
+Watch the video below to see exactly how to do this when you practice speed with guitar picking tremolo technique:

 So have we got that straight?

-You can literally double your tremolo picking speed by simply cutting your pick attack distance in half.
+You can literally double your guitar picking tremolo speed by simply cutting your pick attack distance in half.

 Not bad, huh?

-LOOK AT your picking hand when you practice your picking technique!
+LOOK AT your picking hand when you practice your guitar picking tremolo technique!

 I know, it's tempting to look at your fretting hand, because that's what you've always done.